3N4N/blog/content/filmtalk/2020-04-04-in-praise-of-horror.md

 ## Show, Not Tell

 Talking and reading about ideas feels like academic work.
 Boring and draining.
-So, examples from a few good horror stories follow.
+So examples from a few good horror stories follow.

 ### The Shining (Stephen King novel)

-A father has to stay as a maintainer in a haunted hotel, which has been emptied out for the winter because the area it is situated at is cut-off from the rest of the world due to heavy snowfall, with his wife and six-year-old son.
+A father has to stay as a maintainer in a haunted hotel, which has been emptied out for the winter because the area it is situated at is cut-off from the rest of the world after heavy snowfall, with his wife and six-year-old son.
 On surface level, it would appear that this is exactly the random haunted house narrative device I said was bad.
 But this particular story has a lot more to offer than others.

 The dad was an alcoholic.
 He had had many problems earlier in his life because of heavy drinking, from beating up his students in drunken